WFOA

-WFOA (1230 kHz) is a commercial radio station broadcasting a Spanish contemporary hit radio format in Baltimore, Maryland.
+WFOA (1230 kHz) is a commercial AM radio station broadcasting a Spanish contemporary hit radio and regional Mexican format in Baltimore, Maryland.
 It is owned by Julio Arquinio's BMax Media LLC.
 The station went on the air in 1941, as WITH.
 It became WRBS, a Christian talk and teaching sister station to WRBS-FM, in 2006, and WFOA in 2025.

 WFOA transmits with 600 watts, using a non-directional antenna.
 Programming is also heard on 100-watt FM translator W232CL on 94.3 MHz.

 History

 WITH

 The station signed on the air on March 1, 1941.
 Its original call sign was WITH, broadcasting with 250 watts power on 1200 kHz.
 It was owned and operated by Thomas Garland Tinsley and his family.

 Opening ceremonies included "a broadcast from the stage of the Maryland Theater, featuring seven songwriters represented by the American Society of Composers, Authors and Musicians, which was fighting with the radio networks over copyrights."
 In 1941, it moved to 1230 kHz with the adoption of the North American Regional Broadcasting Agreement (NARBA).